yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/externalconnection-get.md

 ## Response

-If successful, this method returns `204 No Content` response code.
-It does not return anything in the response body.
+If successful, this method returns a `200 OK` response code and the requested [externalConnection](../resources/externalconnection.md) object in the response body.

 ## Examples